nicanor-korir/hrc-safe-tool-handover-with-vla-dissertation/README.md

 | `approach_traj`  | human reaches early and off-axis, release timing stressed |

-A `nominal` control group runs the same handover with no perturbation, which is what the false positive rate is measured against.
+A `nominal` control group runs the same handover with no perturbation, which is what the false positive rate is measured against

 **Tools**, all presented handle-first per Ortenzi et al. (2021)